KJ-black/windows-knock/readme.md

 	protocol	= tcp
 ```

-The format is like above  and below detailed explain each arguments.
+The format is like the above and the below detailed explains each argument.

-- `[whoami]` - Name of the knock action, also indicates the begin of one action block
+- `[whoami]` - The name of the knock action, also indicates the beginning of one action block
-- `sequence = <port_number>` - A sequence of port number which will trigger this action.
+- `sequence = <port_number>` - A sequence of port numbers that will trigger this action.
 The port number needs to be knocked at the given order.
 - `seq_timeout = <sec>` - A timer to set the packet expiration time.
-In this example, the received time between the first packet which port is 4000 and the last packet which port is 4002 needs to be smaller than 5 seconds.
+In this example, the received time between the first packet which port is 4000, and the last packet which port is 4002 needs to be smaller than 5 seconds.
-- `command = <command>` - What command you wish the action to take when successfully knocked. ( powershell command )
+- `command = <command>` - What command do you wish the action to take when successfully knocked. ( Powershell command )
 - `protocol = tcp` - Indicate what protocol the packet used, tcp or udp. ( Case sensitive )

 ### Run Server